eltondealmeida/MyTeam/myTeam/README.md

 MyTeam uses the API key provided by the RapidAPI service.
 You need to obtain an API key and configure it in the project to access the API-Football endpoints.

 Please refer to the [API-Football Documentation](https://api-football-v1.p.rapidapi.com/v3/) for more information on how to obtain and use the API key.

-## Contributing

-If you would like to contribute to MyTeam, please follow these steps:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Commit and push your changes to your forked repository
-5. Open a pull request to the main repository

-We appreciate any contributions to improve the project!